kamilaworonicz-ba/physics-product-launch/README.md

 I led the development and launch of a new physics textbook series, from teacher research and product decisions to production and promotional materials. **In the 2023 adoption round, 7% of physics teachers in Poland chose the series.**

+> **Update (added 2026-09-25):** in the 2026 adoption round, the series reached ~10% national adoption among physics teachers — up from 7% in 2023, its first cycle.

 **[Explore the textbook sample →](https://multipodreczniki.apps.gwo.pl/demos/f4b52037-e24b-43af-b1fd-ff2e690d762e?page=46)**

 ## 🎯 The challenge